Rob-Fletcher/Smokertron9000/README.md

 streaming from the Arduino.
 This can display all temp information, and info about the state of vents/fans.
 This will allow tuning of the software for the ultimate in BBQ'ed meats.

+Can use POST to send info from arduino to web server.
+It can be read with PHP or Javascript I think.
+Maybe look into putting this information into a database.

+I have played around a bit with using a MySQL database to store and read information to the website.
+The PHP scripts in here are modified examples I found that I got working.
+I dont necessarily like the idea of having to have a full database server installed.
+I would like it to be more standalone than that.